rdlauer/articles/nativescript/securing-app/whitepaper.md

 ### Data at Rest: Secured

 We just covered storing private data elements securely in our app and even looked into some local and remote secure data storage options.
 Next we are going to look into how we *securely transfer* data back and forth from the client to the server.
-And it's not quite as simple as SSL.
+And it's not quite as simple as "just" SSL!

 ## Part Three (Securing Data in Transit)